 Best non-alcoholic spirits: great alcohol-free vodka, whisky and gin alternatives

-These best non-alcoholic spirits offer the grandeur of cocktails, without the booze.
+These best AF spirits offer the grandeur of cocktails, without the booze.

 Booze-free spirits are having a real moment.
 And brands making them are on the rise.
 This means you can use the best non-alcoholic spirits to enjoy a G&T or your favourite cocktail while remaining the designated driver.

 The market is still in its infancy but there’s already quite a wide range of options, rather than just various clear liquids that vaguely resemble gin.
 They’re made in different ways, many actually distilled with botanicals much like a proper spirit.